LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/credentials.md

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/creds_oauth2_img4.png">

-    If the credentials are valid, you are then redirected back to Conversation Builder, and you'll see a confirmation message indicated that authorization passed successfully.
+    If the credentials are valid, you are then redirected back to Conversation Builder, and you'll see a confirmation message indicating that authorization passed successfully.
 At this point, the token is persisted in Conversation Builder and can be used freely by bots.

      <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/creds_oauth2_img5.png">